 If you want to improve your win rate and boost sales, here are my top 10 tips:

-- Know Your Prospect, Industry and Situation – Never initiate a first interaction with a prospect without doing homework on the company and the individual contact.
+Know Your Prospect, Industry and Situation – Never initiate the first interaction with a prospect without doing homework on the company and the individual contact.
 The company website, SEC filings and LinkedIn should give you all the ammo you’ll need.
-The best sales people do extensive research on the buyer organization and leverage that information to frame their solution at every interaction, email, demo, proposal and discussion.
+The best salespeople do extensive research on the buyer organization and leverage that information to frame their solution at every interaction, email, demo, proposal and discussion.

-- Minimize “Boiler Plate” Errors – You wouldn’t believe the boiler plate copy-and-paste mistakes I see in formal RFP responses.
+Minimize “Boiler Plate” Errors – You wouldn’t believe the boilerplate copy-and-paste mistakes I see informal RFP responses.
 Take extra time to personalize the executive summary and even more time to personalize the pricing section.
 Inexplicably, vendors make the most prose mistakes in these two areas of their proposals, yet these are the sections that every executive spends the most time reviewing.
-It is silly to spend dozens of hours on a RFP response, only to let this kind of careless, sloppy oversight define you and your company.
+It is silly to spend dozens of hours on an RFP response, only to let this kind of careless, sloppy oversight define you and your company.

 It is possible to do everything right in the LMS sales process and still lose.
 I see it every day.
 The decision always comes down to little things and budget.
 Winning professionals do the above to gain and maintain competitive differentiation at every stage of the sales cycle.
 It is a wild jungle out here.
 Avoid the self-inflicted wounds and maximize your chance of sales success.